thedjnK/AuTerm/README.md

 ## Downloading

-Source code and pre-release test builds are provided.
+Source code and pre-release test builds are provided, builds can be downloaded from [the releases page](https://github.com/thedjnK/AuTerm/releases).

 ## Setup